webexpertcarlo/lazycommit/README.md

 # LazyCommit 🚀

-LazyCommit is a simple CLI tool that automatically generates meaningful Git commit messages using AI.
+AI-powered CLI that writes clean, meaningful Git commit messages for you automatically.

 No more writing:
 "fix stuff" 😅